DaveWoodCom/XCGLogger/README.md

 Then run `carthage update --no-use-binaries` or just `carthage update`.
 For details of the installation and usage of Carthage, visit [it's project page][carthage].

+Developers running 5.0 and above in Swift will need to add `$(SRCROOT)/Carthage/Build/iOS/ObjcExceptionBridging.framework` to their Input Files in the Copy Carthage Frameworks Build Phase.

 ### [CocoaPods][cocoapods]

 Add something similar to the following lines to your `Podfile`.
 You may need to adjust based on your platform, version/branch etc.